Spectral order for contact manifolds with convex boundary: Inequality of spectral orders

-Now consider the case when $\arca_N$ is not an arc basis, but a pairwise disjoint collection of arcs that contains an arc basis.
+Now consider the case when $\arca_N$ is not an arc basis, but a collection of pairwise disjoint arcs that contains an arc basis.
 Then we need to choose basepoints $\mathbf{z}$ such that every connected component of $P_N \setminus \cup \arca_N$ that does not intersect $\partial P_N \setminus \partial S_N$ has exactly one basepoint.
-The gluing process can be applied to this case without modifications, to get a pairwise disjoint collection of arcs~$\arca$ in~$P$.
+The gluing process can be applied to this case without modification, to get a collection of pairwise disjoint arcs~$\arca$ in~$P$.
 After gluing, every connected component of $P \setminus \cup \arca$ disjoint from $\partial P \setminus \partial S$ contains exactly one basepoint, since such a component must come from $P_N \setminus \cup \arca_N$, and other components do not contain a basepoint.
-Hence, the data $(\mathcal{P},\arca,\mathbf{z})$ satisfies the conditions needed to define its~$\AT$.
-The proof of the fact that the gluing map is a chain map between Floer chain complexes~\cite{key-2} also applies to this case without further modifications, by the same reason.
+Hence, the data $(\mathcal{P},\arca,\mathbf{z})$ satisfies the conditions needed to define its order.
+The proof of the fact that the gluing map is a chain map between Floer chain complexes~\cite{key-2} also applies to this case without further modification, for the same reason.

 \begin{lem} Let $\Phi$ be as above.
 Then the map